 More than one-fourth (26%) of Allen County mothers never breastfed their child.
-83% of parents put their infant to sleep on their back.
-66% of parents discussed dating and relationships with their 10-to-17-year-old child.
+Eighty-three percent (83%) of parents put their infant to sleep on their back.
+Sixty-six percent (66%) of parents discussed dating and relationships with their 10-to-17-year-old child.